Our cemetery guidelines ensure peace and respect for all.

 - Flower arrangements and other decorations left after a funeral service will be left in place for up to one week.
 After which time, any arrangements or other items will be removed by cemetery grounds staff.

 - Outside of the designated period determined by Trinity Memorial Gardens and Mausoleum, (see item 6) only fresh or silk flower arrangements are permitted in the sub-surface vase.
-No solar or battery operated light items of any kind are permitted.
 It is prohibited to place or attach any items to trees or any area on cemetery property.
 The use of balloons as part of a memorial decoration may damage the memorial.
 Inclement weather and prolonged exposure to sunlight can distort the balloon, and may cause permanent discoloration of the memorial.
-For this reason, use of balloons as a memorial decoration is at your own risk.
+For this reason, use of balloons as memorial decoration is at your own risk.

-- The use of breakable items (i.e. glass vases, glass containers, porcelain etc.,) is not permitted.
+- The use of breakable items (i.e. glass vases, glass containers, porcelain, etc.) products is not permitted.
 Breakable items pose a serious hazard to cemetery visitors, our maintenance crew and their equipment.
 For the same reason, we ask that you not use wire, wire pins, or make holes in the soil to secure flower arrangements, or to place rods of any kind in vase or at the gravesite.

-- While we recognize that taste is an individual matter, we reserve the right to remove from graves sites any items which have deteriorated; which are contrary to cemetery regulations, or do not contribute to the beauty and dignity of the cemetery.
-We will not be held responsible for such items that may be removed.
+- While we recognize that taste is an individual matter, we reserve the right to remove from gravesites any items which have deteriorated; which are contrary to cemetery regulations, or do not contribute to the beauty and dignity of the cemetery.
+We will not be held responsible for such items which may be removed.

 - In order to maintain the park-like setting of the cemetery, only bronze memorials set flush to a granite foundation will be permitted for memorialization.
-The granite foundation must be 4” in thickness with a 4” border around the memorial.
-The edge must be finished with a razor edge cut (i.e., no rough edges) and must be Everlasting Pink in color.
+The bronze must be ¼” thick and the granite foundation must be 4” in thickness with a 4” border around the memorial.
+The edge must be finished with a razor edge cut (i.e., no rough edges) and must be Moonlight Grey in color.

-- With the exception of mausoleum memorialization, you are not obligated to purchase gravesite memorials and granite from Trinity Memorial Gardens.
+- With the exception of mausoleum memorialization, you are not obligated to purchase grave site memorials and granite from Trinity Memorial Gardens.
 However, any memorial and/or granite not purchased through the cemetery will be installed only after approval of the Board of Directors, and an appropriate installation and Perpetual Care fee has been assessed.
-Manufacturer defects on memorialization obtained elsewhere will not be protected under the Trinity Memorial Gardens Perpetual Care Program.
+Manufacturer defects or any other damages on Memorialization obtained elsewhere will not be Trinity Memorial Garden’s liability unless blatant negligence can be proven.
 Property owners will therefore be responsible for contacting the outside dealer.

 - To avoid maintenance problems, 24x12 companion memorials will no longer be installed on a 62x16 piece of granite at the time of the first interment.
 Until the second memorial is requested for installation, the first memorial will be placed on a 28x24 piece of granite with a vase assembly.
 When installation of the second memorial is requested, both memorials will be placed on a 62x16 piece of granite.